jibnorge/E-commerce-Churn-Analysis/README.md

 <a name="phase-1"></a>
 ### Phase I - Data Extraction and Cleaning
 - Reading the dataset using Pandas
-- Identifying and handling missing values, outliers and duplicates
+- Identifying and handling missing values and duplicates
 - Checking for data inconsistencies and correcting them
 - Converting data types as necessary
 - Dropping irrelevant or redundant columns